 Of course!
 We’d love to work with your business.
 If you have a charity of the year, please consider nominating South London Cares.
 Or maybe you have a Payroll Giving scheme, and can donate to South London Cares through this?
 Or maybe your company has a charitable foundation to which South London Cares could apply for funding.

 With any of these, you could help tackle isolation and loneliness across Southwark and Lambeth.
 And in return, there’d be plenty of ways to get involved in South London Cares.
 From team volunteering days, to supporting us with skills in-kind, your company would really see the difference they are making.
-Please email Emily on [email protected] for more information on how your business could partner with South London Cares.
+Please email Johanna on [email protected] for more information on how your business could partner with South London Cares.

 What South London Cares does, and the issues we’re trying to tackle, are complicated.
 As with every walk of life some of our work may contain risks.
 Although we have developed a robust risk assessment and policy framework to ensure that, where possible, all potentially harmful situations are avoided, mitigated or managed, we cannot avoid every eventuality – and you are ultimately individually responsible for your own behaviour, possessions, health and safety.